16 Healthiest Starbucks Foods to Order in 2025

 16. That's It Apple + Blueberry Bar

-Simplicity meets nutrition with the apple and blueberry flavored That’s It fruit bar.
-It only contains two ingredients — apples and blueberries — and with no added sugars, preservatives or artificial flavors, this bar is one of the healthiest Starbucks food choices for those who prefer whole-food snacks.
+Simplicity meets practicality with the apple and blueberry flavored That’s It fruit bar.
+It contains two of the healthiest fruits — apples and blueberries — with no added sugars, preservatives or artificial flavors, making it a straightforward pick among the healthiest Starbucks food choices for whole-food snacks.

-While this fruit bar is undoubtedly among the healthiest Starbucks food options, it is still a concentrated source of natural sugars, so pairing it with a source of protein and healthy fats can help provide a more balanced snack.
+While this bar can fit into a list of healthiest Starbucks food options, it’s still a concentrated source of natural sugars.
+Pairing it with protein and fats — like nuts or cheese — can help make a more balanced snack.

-That's It Apple + Blueberry Bar Nutritional Overview
+That's It Apple + Blueberry Bar Nutritional Info (per 35-gram serving):

 • Calories: 100